 help us to control impulses, concentration, and organization skills.
 ADHD is one of the most common conditions in children causing brain disorders and can continue through adolescence and adulthood.
 Research and studies have shown that this condition can be treated with medications, different types of psychotherapy, and other support if diagnosed in early.

-Dr. Ronald R. Fieve and associates are specialists in ADHD in Florida and New York.
+Dr. Ronald R. Fieve and associates are specialists in ADHD in New York.
 Although there is currently no cure for this disorder our office has helped patients for over 50 years with different types of treatments so they can be successful in school and manage productive lives and become very successful.

 There are many symptoms associated with ADHD.
 There are 3 major groups that help diagnosis ADHD are:

 - Often fails to pay close attention to details or makes erroneous mistakes in school, at work, or performing day to day activities

 - Often struggles in maintaining continuous attention in tasks or play activities (e.g.,complication with maintaining focus during lectures, conversations, or lengthy reading)

 - Often does not seem to listen or pay attention when spoken to directly (e.g., mind seems elsewhere, even when there is absence of any straight forward distraction)

 - Often does not follow instructions and fizzles to finish schoolwork, chores, or duties at work (e.g., starts tasks but quickly loses focus and is easily distracted)